This article is a chapter of our Ultimate Guide to E-Commerce Funding.

 You will have access to different grants depending on the location in which your business is founded.
 There are often grants offered at national and local levels.
 Grants are also offered through corporations who want to give back and support emerging business.
 Many grants are also offered based on other eligibility requirements like whether or not you’re a part of a minority group.
 Typically, they are available for groups such as female founders, minority-owned businesses, environmental businesses, and veterans.

-You’ll have to apply for the grant you want and this usually takes a lot of time and effort and applications are only accepted during certain times of the year (often only once per year).
+You’ll have to apply for the grant you want and this usually takes a lot of time and effort and applications are only accepted during certain times of the year (often only once a year).
 Grants are often awarded to the more “headline-worthy” small business owners, so they may feel less accessible overall.
 Also, be prepared to meet any reporting requirements like grant-specific audited financials for follow up.

 While it’s true grants represent capital you don’t have to pay back, here are some things to consider when researching and applying for one: